The Basics of Motivational Interviewing – online

-In this Level 1 workshop, which will either be given in person (in 3 days, see below) or online (in 6 half days, see below) depending on the pandemic situation, you will learn and practice the basics of Motivational Interviewing (MI): how to help people change (especially when it comes to challenging clients), develop your empathy and use your energy more efficiently.
+In this Level 1 workshop, which will be given online (in 6 half days, see below), you will learn and practice the basics of Motivational Interviewing (MI): how to help people change (especially when it comes to challenging clients), develop your empathy and use your energy more efficiently.

 This workshop teaches the spirit of MI, its processes and tools in an experiential and interactive learning style.
 You will learn to listen for — and increase the frequency and strength of — your clients’ discourse for change, as well as support their autonomy.
 You will come to know when to use, and when not to use MI; explore the fundamentals of this approach; and discover ways of integrating MI practices into other treatment approaches.